Tuthache/MangaCat/README.md

 This project creates a Manga Catalog which will pull different mangas from the Anilist API and allow users to keep track of manga they've completed.
 This project is built using React, Node, and MySQL.

+Install the required dependencies using **npm install**, make sure to have a MySQL database named "mangacat".
+The required tables will be automatically created.
 To run the application navigate into the server directory and run the following commands: **node server.js** and **curl -X POST http://localhost:8000/api/populate** in a separate CMD navigate to the client directory and run the following command: **npm start**

 ## Overview